HttpAnimation/FYC-Rewrite-V2/README.md

 1) Fork the repository
 2) Host a network site

-Each method has its own pros and cons.
+Each method has its pros and cons.

 ### Streaming/Forking - Information